 When moisture is present, areas located near or just north of the jet stream (in the Northern Hemisphere) are most favored for heavy snowfall.
 On a more localized scale, areas just to the south of the jet stream near the right entrance region of a jet streak are also favored for snowfall.

-When the winds in the jet stream are strong enough and moisture levels are significant, it can result in heavy snowfall rates not only across the typically-favored higher elevation western slopes of mountain ranges, but also valley areas or downwind slopes of mountain ranges that usually receive less snowfall.
+When the winds in the jet stream are strong enough and moisture levels are significant, it can result in heavy snowfall rates not only for orographically-favored windward slopes of mountain ranges but also in valley areas or downwind slopes of mountain ranges that usually receive less snowfall.

 The jet stream also can result in strong winds in the mountains.
 This is true for any location near the jet stream, including areas just to the north and just to the south.
 Areas located just to the south of the jet stream often miss out on more significant precipitation, but winds can be very strong in these regions even when conditions are dry.